niran00/mail-wpscan/README.md

 2.Run composer install
-3.Go to the run_commands.sh configure the correct paths and insert your site url 4.Go to send_email.php config your smtp (In my case mail.smtp2go.com) and your sender/recipient options 5.Run a cronjob on run_commands.sh
+3.Go to the run_commands.sh configure the correct paths and insert your site url 4.Go to send_email.php config your smtp (In my case mail.smtp2go.com) and your sender/recipient options 5.Run a cronjob on path-to-project/run_commands.sh > path-to-project/logfile.log 2>&1

 ## Usage